Residential bridging loans

 Broker contact

-A specialist bridging broker will contact you, typically by phone, to discuss your case.
+A specialist bridging broker will contact you to discuss your case.
 They will ask about the property, the amount you need, your exit strategy, your existing mortgage position, and any circumstances that might affect which lenders will consider the application.
-This is a conversation to understand your situation, not a hard sell.

 2